yilianrong/bug-bounty-reference/bugbountytips.md

 - For Open Redirects you can bypass a lot of WAF using a special character which a lot of browsers (such as FireFox) convert into a '.' which will complete your URL.
   - The character is: 。
   - Usage: redirecthere。com
+- There is no redirect using location header and the response code is 200 but the author still got redirected, which can mean only one thing, the redirect performed using javascript in the browser.
+Usually it means something like this: `window.location.href = nextURL;`.
+In theory if someone can control the `nextURL` parameter, he can perform XSS: `window.location.href = javascript:alert(1);//` or `window.location.href = data:text/html;HTML_CODE`.

 ### TOOLS